Torres, Cortes carry Yankees past White Sox

 Torres also drove in a third run with a sacrifice fly in the sixth.

-Gary Sanchez drove in New York's first two runs with a double down the left field line and added a run-scoring groundout in the seventh.
+Gary Sanchez drove in New York's first two runs with a double down the left field line in the fourth inning before Torres' home run, and added a run-scoring groundout in the seventh.

 Cameron Maybin homered in the seventh, and Didi Gregorius drew a bases-loaded walk in the ninth.